msmbuilder/msmbuilder/doc/hmm.rst

     helps encourage a sense of sparisty where each state might be different from the other states along only a subset of the coordinates.

-The impementation is also quite fast.
+The implementation is also quite fast.
 There is a backend for NVIDIA GPUs in CUDA as well as a multithreaded and explicitly vectorized CPU implementation.
 Compared to a default implementation, it can be ~10x-100x faster.